pronube/twitter-blocker/README.md

 Etc
 =====
 - When /latest_run is accessed, the browser will show the last time it was started.
 - The list of users you are following is displayed in `/src/data/follow.json`.
 This user will not be blocked even if he/she uses the specified word.
-If you want to block them regardless, run `/src/main/block.js` instead of `/src/main/follow.js`.
 - When running in Replit, do not make the auto-execution too short, or the Replit side will force the execution to stop and you will not be able to access repl for about 30 minutes.